 An extra benefit of careful planning toward a meaningful goal is that the positive action you’re taking for your future can (hopefully) help keep you from exploding in the meantime.
 And that can also buy you some extra time to look for a better job.

-Leave without trashing the place — verbally or otherwise
+Don’t trash company — verbally or otherwise

 I’m sure you’ve heard the phrase “don’t burn your bridges behind you.”
 But when you’ve reached the “point of no return” where you’re ready to quit a job, sometimes the need to leave is so great it’s hard to think about anything else but leaving.
 I get that.